jmuautonomous/JMU-Autonomous-Vehicle-Controller-iOS/README.md

 ## Installation
 1) Go to [developer.apple.com](https://developer.apple.com/) and create a developer's account.
 2) Register all testing devices (Macs, iPhones) and download certificates into xcode.
-3) Go to [developers.google.com/maps](https://developers.google.com/maps/) and generate a google maps api key.
-4) Paste the api key into a .txt file called 'gmaps-api-key.txt' and place that file in the ```JMU-Autonomous-Vehicle-Controller/Autonomous Vehicle App/``` folder.